Find Grad Schools

 185 Yearly Graduations

 University of Phoenix - Arizona comes in at #10 on our list of the most popular colleges offering master's degrees in homeland security, law enforcement & firefighting.
 Each year, around 89,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,215 per year.
+The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,239 per year.
 During the most recent year for which we have data, 185 people received their master's degree in homeland security, law enforcement & firefighting from UOPX - Arizona.
-About 58% of this group were women, and 49% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in homeland security, law enforcement & firefighting at University of Phoenix - Arizona make a median salary of 55,010.
+Of these students, 74% were women and 43% were members of underrepresented racial-ethnic groups.

 #11